 Key Cons

-- Higher Risks: Compared to Mini and Micro accounts, Standard accounts are riskier.
+- Higher risks: Compared to Mini and Micro accounts, Standard accounts are riskier.
 Essentially, trading larger positions on the forex market can lead to larger losses.
 To bring them to a minimum, traders must have a robust risk management approach and a clear trading plan.

 - Accessibility: Higher thresholds for minimum deposits imposed by some brokers may be yet another impediment for new traders.